Investigator Seed Awards

 Focus Area

-CPPR will consider all relevant applications, but will prioritize those addressing one or more of the following topics aligned with CPPR’s Pillars of Impact (see Page 3 of the Award Announcement, “About Us”):
+CPPR considers all relevant applications, but will prioritize those addressing one or more of the following topics aligned with CPPR’s Pillars of Impact (see Page 3 of the Award Announcement, “About Us”):

 • Advance technologies and public health strategies to help predict threats and maximize readiness to control emerging epidemics and outbreaks;